ipuf/plataforma-ipuf-front/README.md

 The idea here is to create a 'WebGIS-light' solution for geospatial data management.
 The app expects geojson data, which it renders through Leaflet, populating popups with properties of features, and giving the user a high-level view of the data with an (editable) attribute table.

 This was made for users that do not have enough familiarity with tools such as ArcGIS or QGIS, but still need to manage spatial data safely, intuitively and in a visually pleasant manner.
-Doing so through a webapp allows them to display it anywhere they go with no extra training required beyond basic internet use, and allows the data to be formatted before any CRUD operations happen.
+Doing so through a webapp allows them to display it anywhere they go with no extra training required beyond basic internet use.

 ## Get started
 *Note that you will need to have [Node.js](https://nodejs.org) installed.*